1603-SUHAIB/Web-Scraping/README.md

 # Web Scraper for Vectorization

 This project is a powerful and versatile web scraper designed to crawl websites, extract clean text content, and prepare it for AI applications like Retrieval-Augmented Generation (RAG).
-It comes with two user-friendly interfaces: a web-based UI built with Streamlit and a professional Command-Line Interface (CLI) built with Typer.
+It comes with two user-friendly interfaces: a professional Command-Line Interface (CLI) built with Typer and a web-based UI built with Streamlit.

 ## Key Features

-- **Dual Interfaces**: Run the scraper through an interactive **Web UI** or a powerful **CLI**.
+- **Dual Interfaces**: Run the scraper through a powerful **CLI** or an interactive **Web UI**.
-- **Concurrent Scraping**: Uses **multithreading** to fetch multiple pages simultaneously for high performance.
+- **Concurrent Scraping**: Uses **multreading** to fetch multiple pages simultaneously for high performance.
 - **Respectful Crawling**: Automatically reads and respects `robots.txt` rules and applies rate limiting to avoid overwhelming servers.
 - **AI-Ready Data**: Optionally generates **sentence embeddings** (vectors) for each text chunk using `sentence-transformers`, making the output ready for vector databases.
 - **Structured Output**: Saves cleaned text content in a structured `JSON` format and provides a detailed `TXT` navigation log.